Also known as Barber, Barber Shop Operator, Barber Stylist, Stylist

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

-In order to perform their job successfully, people who work as Barbers must consistently demonstrate qualities such as attention to detail, self-control, and cooperation.
+In order to perform their job successfully, people who work as Barbers must consistently demonstrate qualities such as cooperation, self-control, and attention to detail.

 Below, you'll find a list of qualities typically required of Barbers, ranked by importance: